What is Photography Drawing (PhtD)™?

 The steps I make when following the method of Photography Drawing are most of the times the same.
 Some are conscious steps, some other have become a habit I do not think about but just do what I do as an automated process.
 The steps I tend to make automatically are the ones that have to do with “seeing in space”, with analyzing volumes and considering the options I have to use volumes to create something meaningful but that will not necessarily be faithful to reality, to what I have captured with my camera, but it will have to be faithful to my own representation of reality, to my vision.
 What I do as a first stage is to compare my vision with the reality and evaluate how much they have in common and how much I need to change in order to make the journey from reality to the final image.

 (NB.
 The entire Photography Drawing chapter can be read in the book “From Basics to Fine Art” by Julia Anna Gospodarou & Joel Tjintjelaar)

 I am presenting all the Processing Steps in Photography Drawing in the book “From Basics to Fine Art” where you can find everything about Photography Drawing and where I explain for each step what it consists of and how to practically go through the process.
-As I mentioned in the beginning this is the first time I’m talking about this method extensively even if I have mentioned it many times before.
+As I mentioned in the beginning, this is the first time I’m talking about this method extensively even if I have mentioned it many times before.

 Very soon we will start a pre-sale of the book that will run for a limited period of time.
-If you want to be the first to find out about it you can subscribe to my site as I will make the announcement first here.
+If you want to be the first to find out about it you can subscribe to my website as I will make the announcement first here.

-The book From Basics to Fine Art – Black and White Photography has been published and you can order it on out webstore.
+The book From Basics to Fine Art – Black and White Photography has been published and you can order it on our webstore.
 The book is already a best seller and it is considered by critics and readers as one of the most important books about black and white photography of the last decades.